markur4/Dissertation/README.md

 [Kuric et al. (2024); *Modeling Myeloma Dissemination In Vitro with hMSC-interacting Subpopulations of INA-6 Cells and Their Aggregation/Detachment Dynamics*; **Cancer Research Communications**](https://aacrjournals.org/cancerrescommun/article/4/4/1150/745028/Modeling-Myeloma-Dissemination-In-Vitro-with-hMSC)

 ## Latex Template

+You are allowed to use the latex code of this thesis for your own work.
+Please cite the original work if you do so.